 Can you survive your environment’s temperature if you didn’t have air conditioning to cool you down?
 Stepping outside to get in the car is enough for me to say a little prayer of thanks for AC.
 I live in Texas and it’s hot!
 I really feel it when we go to East Texas and spend some time on the property.
 In the country, we are off-grid and during the summer, you feel it!
 In fact, the minute I step out of the car I start dripping sweat!

 We work smart up there.
 We take a lot of breaks, sit in the shade, drink a lot of fluids and try to not work in the heat of the day.
-One thing that we use are those cool rags that you can place in water for a while and it activates the gel inside the rag for a cooling effect when you wear it around your neck.
+One thing that we use are those cooling towels that you can place in water for a while and it activates the cooling effect when you wear it around your neck.
 But ultimately, we know that we are going to get in the car, turn on the AC and come home.

 But I often think about what it would be like if we were up there because SHTF and we had to conserve gas for the generator.
 We are not going to spend precious gas to run a window unit.
 We are going to have to just deal with it….
 But can we?
 Can your body get acclimated to the heat?